The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Loftie: Get 25% off everything — including the Underscored-approved alarm clock and sunrise lamp — at Loftie right now.

-• Luna: Shop high-end, eco-friendly sleep products that don’t cost a fortune — Luna is offering up to 60% off Nov.
-24 through 27, then 30% off sitewide through Dec.
-2. Cyber Monday:
+• Luna: Shop high-end, eco-friendly sleep products that don’t cost a fortune — Luna is offering 30% off all weighted blankets plus up to 60% off other products.

 • MagicLinen: Looking to upgrade your bedding?
 Get 20% off MagicLinen’s entire website through Nov.
 29.